ultra-boy3/CMPM163Labs/README.md

 Lights:
 1. Point Light: A light in space that shines in all directions.
 Rotation is irrelevant.
 2. Directional light: Shines on all objects in the scene based on its rotation, similar to the sun.
 Position is irrelevant.
 3. Spot Light: Shines light on objects within a cone, of which the radius and other properties can be adjusted.
 Affected by rotation and position.
+(A bit tricky to see but it's on the tree in the back)
 4. Area Light: Shines light on all objects on one side of a rectangular plane.
 Only works with baked lighting.

 Glass Material